Toward a Scalable Upper Bound for a CVaR-LQ Problem: Upper Bound for CVaR-LQ Problem

-such that $a_0 \in \mathbb{R}$ and $P_0 > 0$ are obtained via a Riccati-like recursion (Thm. \ref{thm3}).
-We will explain how the proof of Thm. \ref{thm3} provides an algorithm for a novel risk-averse controller.
+such that $a_0 \in \mathbb{R}$ and $P_0 > 0$ are obtained via a Riccati-like recursion (Theorem \ref{thm3}).
+We will explain how the proof of Theorem \ref{thm3} provides an algorithm for a novel risk-averse controller.
 Also, the above analysis takes key steps toward deriving

 a \emph{scalable} upper bound to a CVaR linear-quadratic optimal control problem with distributional ambiguity. \begin{lemma}[$J_{\alpha,\pi}(x)$ is finite for some $\pi$] For all $x \in \mathbb{R}^n$ and $\alpha \in (0,1]$, there is a $\pi \in \Pi$ such that $J_{\alpha,\pi}(x) \in \mathbb{R}$. \end{lemma} \begin{proof} Let $\pi \in \Pi$ be an open-loop deterministic policy such that $U_t$ takes the value $0_{m \times 1}$ for each $t$.
 By using the quadratic cost, linear dynamics, and the definition of the ambiguity set, it holds that